Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/index.md

 Ongoing systems engineering capstone project focused on the conceptual design lifecycle of a 3U CubeSat to perform optical space situational awareness on objects in geostationary Earth orbit.

 ### Launch Vehicle Project
-Led a team in the conceptual design & integration of a multi-stage, solid-fueled launch vehicle capable of delivering payloads to low Earth orbit.
+Supported the conceptual design & integration of a multi-stage, solid-fueled launch vehicle capable of delivering payloads to low Earth orbit.

 ### Control Systems Stability Analysis
 Analyzed stability & transient response characteristics of feedback control systems using classical control theory, root locus methods, and MATLAB system modeling.